Joe Lapchick: Later years and legacy

 He died of a heart attack in Monticello, New York, in 1970 at age 70.
-As a star center with the Original Celtics and other barnstorming teams, a college coach at St. John's, an NBA coach with the New York Knicks, and an ambassador of the sport, Lapchick cast a broad shadow across the game and its history.
-From star player to successful coach to popular author to respected dignitary, Lapchick played a variety of roles in his more than 50 years in the game of basketball.
-He was an eminently influential figure who helped nurture the sport from its crude beginnings into its modern form.
+As a star center with the Original Celtics and other barnstorming teams, a college coach at St. John's, an NBA coach with the New York Knicks, and an ambassador of the sport, Lapchick's legacy was significant across the game and its history.
+From player to coach to author and dignitary, Lapchick played a variety of roles in his more than 50 years in the game of basketball.
+He was an influential figure who helped nurture the sport from its beginnings into its modern form.